 - The Wizard’s Dilemma

 - Wizards at War

 Can I start reading anywhere in the series?

-Is A Wizard of Mars the last book in the Young Wizards series?
+Is Games Wizards Play the last book in the Young Wizards series?

 Is there any truth to the rumors about a Young Wizards movie?

 The YW novels have been optioned for film numerous times over their publication history, with DD several times being involved in the development process, but so far none of these efforts have come to fruition.
 That said, the landscape of filmed adaptations has been changing quickly over the past half decade or so… and there are now more promising venues for YW than feature film.
 When there’s news about this worth sharing, you’ll hear about it here.